MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Review.md

 The internal assessment of a Request made by a staff member (or team) and all of the relevant information that needs to be tracked at the "review" stage of an application.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Review.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+nonProfit/Review

 ## Traits